texta-tk/texta-tk.github.io/source/terminology.rst

 Project
 ********

 Project is the main unit of access and management for datasets and resources (embeddings, text classifiers, etc.).
-A project is defined by its description, list of Elasticsearch indices related to the project (this is where the data is!), and a list of users who can access the project and it’s resources.
+A project is defined by its description, list of Elasticsearch indices related to the project (this is where the data is!), and a list of users who can access the project and its resources.
 All resources in TTK belong to some project and by adding or removing users, one can manage their access to the project.

 Project is active when it is chosen in the upper panel on the right.
 Read more about projects :ref:`here <project>`.